csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Nested subqueries in the **from** clause are supported by most but not all SQL implementations.
 However, some SQL implementations, notably Oracle, do not support renaming of the result relation in the **from** clause.

-As another example, suppose we wish to find the maximum across all de- partments of the total salary at each department.
+As another example, suppose we wish to find the maximum across all departments of the total salary at each department.
 The **having** clause does not help us in this task, but we can write this query easily by using a subquery in the **from** clause, as follows:

 **select max** (_tot salary_) **from** (**select** _dept name_, **sum**(_salary_)